Atticus29/dataJitsu/bugs.md

 - [ ] //TODO createMoveInVideo from form submission
 - [ ] Gi/Nogi on match-display says false

 # Resolved issues
+- [x] The first time you annotate a move, the annotation button toggles don't enable and disable as expected, but after that, they do
+- [x] Clicking cancel in the annotation of move causes the begin move button to be disabled and the end move to be enabled
+- [x] In the annotation, picking a move has to be the most recent thing you've done to call allValid().
+I made this more ok by changing the order of the form, but still not great behavior.
+- [x] logging out and logging back in makes the moves tree disappear
+- [x] the youTube player isn't attached to the DOM upon logoff and log back in.
 - [x] the tree in the form stays imprinted on the previously annotated move
 - [x] Second time someone tries to annotate, nothing is reset
 - [x] pauseAndAnnotate(currentTime: string) signature mismatches with match-display.component.html call